-This Splitmetrics Data Processing Agreement (“DPA”), that includes the Standard Contractual Clauses adopted by the European Commission, as applicable,reflects the parties’ agreement with respect to the terms governing the processing of Personal Data under the Terms of Service (the “Agreement”).
-This DPA is an amendment to the Agreement and is effective upon accepting the Agreement.
+This SplitMetrics Inc. Data Processing Agreement that includes the Standard Contractual Clauses (“SCC” or “SCCs”) and the UK Addendum as may be applicable (hereinafter referred to collectively as the “DPA”),reflects the parties’ agreement with respect to the terms governing the processing of Personal Data under the respective Service Order and the respective Terms of Service (hereinafter referred to collectively as the “Agreement”).
+This DPA is effective on the effective date of the Agreement.

 The Controller has selected the Processor to act as a service provider in accordance with Art.
 28 of Regulation (EU) 2016/679 on the protection of natural persons regarding the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, “GDPR”).

 NOW, THEREFORE, in consideration of the mutual agreements set forth in this document, the Parties agree as follows:

 The terms “personal data”, “data processing”, “data controller” or “controller”, “data processor” or “processor”, “data subject” and “special categories of personal data” shall have the meaning given to them in the Applicable Data Protection Law.

 “Applicable Data Protection Law” means all applicable laws, enactments, regulations, orders, standards, codes of practice and other similar instruments that relate to data protection, privacy, the use of information relating to individuals, the information rights of individuals and/or the processing of Personal Data including without limitation, as applicable, the UK Data Protection Legislation, the EU GDPR and any successor legislation and/ or any corresponding or equivalent laws or regulations, once in force and applicable in the relevant territory;

 “EEA” means the European Economic Area;